Cycling team manager threatens hunger strike over coronavirus quarantine in UAE

 One team member said a note had been slipped under his room door on Saturday instructing him to stay on the floor and not visit other parts of the hotel.

-The guests at the two hotels in the UAE capital had included 140 professional cyclists participating in the UAE Tour, the final two stages of which were cancelled after the tests.
+The guests at the two hotels in the UAE capital had included 140 professional cyclists participating in the UAE Tour, the final two stages of which were canceled after the tests.

-The UAE, a regional business hub and major transit point for passengers travelling to China and other destinations in Asia, has reported 21 cases of the coronavirus but no fatalities.

 Other Gulf Arab states have recorded coronavirus cases, mostly in people who had visited Iran.

-Reporting by Aziz El Yaakoubi, additional reporting by Alexander Cornwell and Martyn Herman in London, editing by Ed Osmond
+Reporting by Aziz El Yaakoubi, additional reporting by Alexander Cornwell in Dubai, Marwa Rasahd in Riyadh and Martyn Herman in London, editing by Ed Osmond and Clare Fallon